Defence and Military

 There are a range of applications for SPI Coatings in military and defence facilities that solve many issues.
-Some of these include use in:

 - Refrigerated trucks and storage units

 - Aircraft Hangars